Cindy597/msan622/homework3/README.md

 Customization:

-1).
-In order to avoid large bubbles overlap small bubbles,I reordered my dataset before `ggplot`.
+* In order to avoid large bubbles overlap small bubbles,I reordered my dataset before `ggplot`;

-2).
-I kept the legend of bubble size for customer to easily compare that how bigger the buddle for one state than another state (provide criteria for comparing murder size)
+* I kept the legend of bubble size for customer to easily compare that how bigger the buddle for one state than another state (provide criteria for comparing murder size);

-3).
-Since the murder size is the most important information I am trying to attract audiences' attention, I added a blue title on the plot to show Circle area (bubble size) is proportional to Murder.
+* Since the murder size is the most important information I am trying to attract audiences' attention, I added a blue title on the plot to show Circle area (bubble size) is proportional to Murder.
 Also I changed the legend color to blue and increased the text size of it to highlight them.

-[DISCUSSION]

 ### Technique 2: ScatterMatrix ###